What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Friday 21st August

-Lucifer season 5A Vastly common sequence about the eponymous demon who returns from hell to reside in Los Angeles and run a membership
+Lucifer season 5A Massively widespread sequence about the eponymous demon who returns from hell to reside in Los Angeles and run a membership

 Rust Valley Restorers season 3 Return of the Canadian documentary sequence in which retro vehicles are revamped, in search of a revenue

-The Sleepover Comedy movie in which two siblings be taught their overprotective mother is a extremely educated former thief kidnapped for one final job – and solely they’ll save her
+The Sleepover Comedy movie in which two siblings be taught their overprotective mother is a extremely skilled former thief kidnapped for one final job – and solely they will save her

 Tuesday 25th August

-Trinkets season 2 Second sequence of the teen drama a couple of grieving teenager who finds an surprising reference to two classmates at her new highschool
+Trinkets season 2 Second sequence of the teen drama a few grieving teenager who finds an sudden reference to two classmates at her new highschool

 Thursday 27th August